Azure/bicep/docs/contributing-to-registry.md

 > Before running the command, it is recommended to run `generate` and check `azuredeploy.parameters.json` to ensure all files are up-to-date.

-You may use the bicep-registry-module .NET tool to validate files in a registry module.
+You may use the Bicep registry module tool to validate files in a registry module.
 To do so, invoke the follow command from the module folder:
 ```
-bicep-registry-module validate
+brm validate
 ```

 ## Submitting a pull request